-The Our Lady of Mount Carmel Catholic School community benefits from a strength-based culture where school leadership, staff, families, community, and volunteers are supported and invited into open and honest communication.
+The St. Patrick Catholic School community benefits from a strength-based culture where school leadership, staff, families, community, and volunteers are supported and invited into open and honest communication.
 Expectations about all aspects of work, performance, attitudes, behaviours, rights and responsibilities are clear.
 There is a shared vision and responsibility for achieving that vision.
 Success is celebrated and good practice is acknowledged.

-Our strength-based approach reflects our faith-based school community which celebrates and recognizes that all people are created in the image of God; unique and loved.
+Our strength-based approach reflects our faith-based school community which celebrates and recognizes that all people are created in the image of God; unique, loved.
 It recognizes that we are called to inspire and nurture caring and safe Catholic school communities that promote and support positive behaviour.

-A strength-based approach specifies foundational guiding principles and beliefs including: a focus on restorative justice, the importance of promoting a safe learning environment, the Ontario Catholic School Graduate Expectations (CGEs), Catholic Virtues, and a collective responsibility for all members of the school community, the school, and board.
+A strength-based approach specifies foundational guiding principles and beliefs including: a focus on restorative justice, the importance of promoting a safe learning environment, the Catholic Graduate Expectations (CGEs), Catholic Virtues, and a collective responsibility for all members of the school community, and board mission